CWKSC/mynote/CS4186 Comp Vision & Image Processing/Note4to6.md

 Non-invariant to image scale
 How to make the corner detection robust to scale change?
-– Use a larger window size to compute Harris matrix
-– Randomly select multiple window size to compute Harris matrix – Compute the Harris matrix for each of Gaussian pyramid image using different window sizes – Compute the Harris matrix for each of Gaussian pyramid image using the same window size
+– Compute the Harris matrix for each of Gaussian pyramid image using the same window size
 ```